 Are slot machines “rigged” in casinos?

 That house edge can’t be overcome, so it’s important to realize that.
 However, playing slowly and within your means can make for real entertainment.
 The RNG within the slot determines if a spin will be a winner or loser, no matter what a player does.
-Here’s a look at a few questions some players new to slots might have:

 Do slot machines pay out less on the weekends?

-Answer: No, slot results are based on theRNGand the software within the machine no matter what time of day or week.
+Answer: No, slot results are based on the RNG and the software within the machine no matter what time of day or week.
 The machines generate random results and your win or loss is based on a random result.

 Do casinos put the “loosest” slot machines near entrances?

 Answer: This is also a myth and the game’s performance is based on the RNG and internal programming.
-These games are basically computers and provide random results.
+These games are computers and provide random results.

 Are some casinos due to pay out a jackpot?